 Over 13 years, 406,496 people died by firearms on U.S. soil from 2001 to 2013, using numbers from the Centers for Disease Control and Prevention.
 (2013 is the most recent year CDC data for deaths by firearms is available.)
 This data covered all manners of death, including homicide, accident and suicide.

 350 U.S. citizens were killed overseas as a result of incidents of terrorism from 2001 to 2013.
 (U.S. State Department, CNN, October 2, 2015) 3,030 people were killed in domestic acts of terrorism inside the U.S. between 2001 and 2013.
 This brings the total to 3,380.

 For every American killed by terrorism in the U.S. and around he world, more than 1,000 died from firearms inside the U.S. during the most recent decade for which comparative data is available.
 The gun fatalities cover all manners of death including homicide, accident and suicide.
 (Centers for Disease control and Prevention, U.S. State Department, Julia Jones and Eve Bower, CNN, October 2, 2015)

 In 2011, the total firearm murders was 8,583.
 During that same time, the total murders committed by all rifles, including assault weapons or semi-automatic rifles, was 323, or 3% of all murders.
 Hammers and clubs killed half as many as rifles; and hands and feet murder twice as many; and knives kill 5 times more Americans than all rifles combined.
 Preventable medical errors kill about 98,000 people per year, or more than 12 times as many people as are murdered in the U.S. each year.
 That is more than 300 times the number killed by all rifles, not just the so-called assault rifles.
 Ironically, no one talks about limits on hammers or knives or knives or doctors or hospitals....because the good we perceive from hammers and knives and doctors far outweigh their perceived harm; and yet, studies show that firearms prevent anywhere from 800,000 to over 2 million violent crimes every year.
 The lowest estimate means that 100 times more violent crimes were prevented with firearms than the total murders committed with firearms, or 100 times as many.
 The Second Amendment to the Constitution is there to protect the American people, giving them the right to keep and bear arms to defend themselves.
 What we really want to ban is violence, murder and insanity, which are built into the human condition, and likely always will be.

 When other governments disarmed their people, 12 million unarmed men, women and children were unable to resist being murdered by their own national, socialist government in Germany; and perhaps 50 million unarmed men, women and children were murdered by their own Union of Soviet Socialist Republics; and 50 million Chinese were murdered by their own government under Mao, who also disarmed his people; and in Cuba and in Vietnam, and in the killing fields of Cambodia.
 Every one of these 100 million men, women and children, who were murdered after being disarmed by their own governments, were real and precious and irreplaceable.
 (FBI statistics report, Virtual President of the United States, "Guns," Virtual State of the Union 2013, February 21, 2013, https://www.youtube.com/watch?feature=player_embedded&v=_T-F_zfoDqI )

 A judge may be able to issue an extreme risk protection order to keep firearms out of the hands of those who are a threat to themselves or others.
 This order allows families and law enforcement to petition a court to temporarily suspend an individual's access to firearms, if they are a danger to themselves or to others.
 (Initiative 1491, passed by voters November 2016)

 Remember, and teach others, including children, to

+RUN!
 Run away to escape danger.
 If running is not possible, or locking down makes more sense, then...

+HIDE!
 If you can't run, then look for things to hide behind, even within that place to hide, to protect yourself.

+FIGHT!
 Defend yourself when your life is at risk.
 If you are forced to confront the shooter, fight!